 1420 after having ensured the appropriate political and military alliances.

-The fact of belonging to a powerful family gave him the strength to rule without the interested help of kings and emperors and he also managed to control the inconclusive outcome of the council held in Siena in 1423-24.
+The fact of belonging to a powerful family gave him the strength to rule without the interested help of kings and emperors and he also managed to control the inconclusive outcome of a council held in Siena in 1423-1424.
 He took however the commitment to convene another council in 1431 in Basel.

 (above) S. Lorenzo in Miranda: XVIIIth century mass pricelist (on the right the coat of arms of Pope Martin V);

-recording the 1422 flood of the Tiber (in the year 1422 on the day of St. Andrew the water of the Tiber reached the top of this tablet:
+recording a flood (in the year 1422 on the day of St. Andrew the water of the Tiber reached the top of this tablet:

 placed by Pope Martin V in the VIth year of his pontificate)